-You may be wondering about the benefit of hardwood flooring.
+You may be wondering about the benefits of hardwood flooring.
 Solid hardwood flooring is considered to be one of the more pricey investments, but is it really?
-Yes, engineered hardwood and synthetic flooring options tend to be less expensive initially; however, if you consider the longevity, aesthetics, the home improvement, and resale value of the hardwood floor you will conclude that it is not.
-Read on to learn more about the economic benefit of hardwood flooring.
+Yes, engineered hardwood and synthetic flooring options tend to be less expensive initially; however, if you consider the longevity, aesthetics, home improvement, and resale value of the hardwood floor you will conclude that it is not.
+Read on to learn more about the economic benefits of hardwood flooring.

 The Cost of Hardwood Planks